mmgen/mmgen-wallet/README.md

             $ git branch mywatchonly remotes/origin/watchonly
             $ git checkout mywatchonly
             (build, install)
+            (You may have to install libboost-all-dev for the build to succeed)

 > With your newly-compiled bitcoind running, import the addresses from
 > '89ABCDEF[1-10].addrs' to track their balances: